[banner]

 [logo]

-Spin is a popular open-source software verification tool, used by thousands of people worldwide.
+Spin is a widely used open-source software verification tool.
 The tool can be used for the formal verification of multi-threaded software applications.
-The tool was developed at Bell Labs in the Unix group of the Computing Sciences Research Center, starting in 1980.
-The software has been available freely since 1991, and continues to evolve to keep pace with new developments.
+The tool was developed at Bell Labs in the Unix group of the Computing Sciences Research Center, starting in 1980, and has been available freely since 1991.
+Spin continues to evolve to keep pace with new developments in the field.
 In April 2002 the tool was awarded the ACM System Software Award. [read more]

 discover learn use community